-Having had two children now, I thought I would share my experience.
+Having had three children now, I thought I would share my experience.
 As with all areas of this illness, my experience may not be the same as another’s with Fibromyalgia, so my difficulties do not translate to all women with Fibromyalgia.

 The differences in situations were extreme.